neuromorphic-paris/command_line_tools/README.md

 ##### Windows

 Download and install [python](https://www.python.org).
-Then, open a terminal and run:
+Then, open a command prompt and run:
 ```sh
 pip3 install numpy
 ```